 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Real estate investors seeking to increase their earning potential and take on more complex projects often consider multi-family investing.
-This strategy can be very profitable and offer significant growth opportunities but can also be complicated and expensive.
+This strategy can be highly profitable and offer significant growth opportunities, but it can also be complex and costly.
 Below, we examine the advantages and disadvantages—the pros and cons of investing in multi-family properties.

 A multi-family property is a residential building that contains more than one unit.
 Examples include apartment complexes, condominium buildings, duplexes, and townhomes.
-In contrast, a building with only one dwelling unit is called a single-family home.
+In contrast, a single-family home is a building with only one dwelling unit.

 Investing in multi-family properties can be quite profitable; however, purchasing single-family homes is generally more complex.
 Therefore, it is essential to carefully consider the advantages and disadvantages before pursuing this investment strategy.